From the blog How to Increase Average Spend at Your Coffee Shop

 Make Your Specials Truly Special

 Specials and discounts are a no-brainer when you’re trying to sell products.
 The trick is to limit these offers, so they become scarce and extra special.
-Whether it’s a seasonal latte or a one-of-a-kind branded T-shirt, only offer it in your shop for a few weeks at most.
+Whether it’s a seasonal latte or limited print branded t-shirts, only offer it in your shop for a few weeks at most.
 Customers like to treat themselves, especially to an item they won’t be able to get later.

 Offering short-term specials also gives you a chance to test out new concepts and products.
 If they boost profits, you can put them on the menu permanently.
 Consider adding these “limited time only” items to your product line: